dwpitz/Get-Amped/README.md

 # Get Amped - A Surfer's Odyssey
-A surfer attempts to navigate a treacherous
+A surfer attempts to navigate a treacherous break.
+Can you hang ten?

 ## User Stories
 * User selects 1 or 2 players from the start screen.
 The game starts upon selection.